 We organize for change by doing our own science, so we’re not limited to what we can convince a university to do, we’re not limited to what we can convince the state or federal regulators to do - Jeff Gearhart

 We believe in transparency.
-That’s why we test for chemical hazards and release our findings in both peer-review journals and easy-to-understand reports and articles, which help drive market and public policy campaigns.
+That’s why we test for chemical hazards and release our findings in both peer-reviewed journals and easy-to-understand reports and articles, which help drive market and public policy campaigns.
 Over the years we've tested car seats, pans, Mardi Gras beads, shoes, crib mattresses, car interiors, and so much more.

 For as long as our chemical laws fail to protect us, the Ecology Center will continue to leverage the power of science and collective action to identify and eliminate toxic chemicals from our marketplace.